peterChain7/Writeup/README.md

-# UDOM CYBer CTF2:
-     ##This was ctf writeup done on tryhackme and created by cyrange for Udom cyberclub.
+# This was ctf writeup done on tryhackme and created by cyrange & blackninja23 for Udom cyberclub. https://tryhackme.com/room/udomcyberctf2n0

  ![](images/interface.png)

  ## How to get the files containing writeups
  here is how you can download all files ones and read one by one.
 Just run in your terminal as seen in the image below  you will have a folder named writeup...Then open it and read one by one according to question number.
     ![](images/howtogitclone.png)